fxi/shinyCluster/README.md

 # shinyNodeProxy

-`shinyNodeProxy` is a simple node js app to launch R shiny app with the help of a proxy.
-This should facilitate serving a shiny app with a node js process manager like Phusion Passenger.
+`shinyNodeProxy` is a simple Node.js server to launch a single R shiny application or interactive document, through a proxy.
+Using `shinyNodeProxy` with a process manager (e.g. Phusion Passenger) can provide some advantages over the open source version of shiny-server :

-Shiny-server serve shiny app very nicely, but the open source version does not allow ssl connection and R process is limited to one by application.

-Phusion Passenger can be used to handle ssl connecion, manage load balancing on multiple CPU, use HTTP cache and a lot more.
+* Load balancing
+* Multiple R processes
+* SSL connexion
+* HTTP caching

-This is an experimental project, please feed back if you find this module useful.
+This is an experimental project, please send a feed back if you think that this module is useful.

 # Usage